rcn-ee/ti-opencl/docs/sphinx-doc/source/examples/overview.rst

 dsplib_fft example
 ===================

-An example to compute FFT's using a routine from the dsplib library.
+An example to compute FFTs using a routine from the dsplib library.
 This illustrates calling a standard C library function from an OpenCL kernel.

 .. _ooo-examples: